achimcc/codingconnects/src/content/posts/2021-03-17---The SAM Pattern.md

 2. The `action` is a function which processes this `intent`, during which it can perform asynchronous computations.
 Finally, it is presenting a `proposal` to the `present` function, which is part of the `model`.

 3. The `present` function of the model is processing the `proposal` and is accepting or rejecting it.
 It involves the `state` in this procedure.
-While the state in Redux is the place which keeps the data, the `state` in the SAM pattern is an object containing pure functions, which depends on the models data, and on the data submitted by the proposal.
-While the model stores the values of the app and evaluates the actions, the state defines the semantics, under which the actions are processed.
+While the state in Redux is the place which keeps the data, the `state` in the SAM pattern is an object containing pure functions, which depends on the models data, and the data submitted by the proposal.
+While the model stores the values of the app and evaluates the actions, the state defines the semantics, under which the `model` processes the actions.

 4. After updating the model's data, the `process` function of the model calls the `render` function, which is a part of the `state` object.
 The render function comprises two distinct function calls: